opringle/cayman-blog/_posts/2018-01-05-deep_learning_multivariate_ts.md

     return loss_grad, [v.name for v in train_iter.provide_data], [v.name for v in train_iter.provide_label]
 ```

 We are ready to start training, however, before we do so lets create some custom metrics to evaluate model performance.
-Please see the paper for a definition of the three metrics: Relative square error, relative absolute error and correlation.
+Please see the paper for a definition of the three metrics: relative square error, relative absolute error and correlation.

 Note: although MXNet has support for creating custom metrics, I found the metric output of my implementation varied with batch size, so defined them explicity.